jelix/JelixDatabase/README.md

 Lightweight PHP abstraction layer to access and query SQL databases.

+It uses the dedicated PHP API for each database type it supports, not PDO.
+The API of connectors and result sets are almost the same as in PDO.
+There is an API to manipulate schemas.

 It supports Mysql 5.6+, Postgresql 9.6+, Sqlite 3.
 It supports partially (Schema API not fully implemented) SQLServer 2012+ and OCI.
 There is a connector using PDO, so you can use other databases (except with the Schema API).

 This library has been extracted from the [Jelix](https://jelix.org) framework 1.7, and has been modernized a bit.

-The API of connectors and resultset are almost the same as PDO.

 # installation